+Necessary statistical methods such as the Fama-MacBeth regression, GRS test, GMM, factor extraction via principal component analysis, It¿'s lemma and stochastic calculus (including jumps), bootstrapping of yield curve, and the techniques of Monte Carlo simulation will be developed within the course.
 Course grade will be based on five bi-weekly assignments (these assignments will require extensive statistical analysis of investment models and financial data, either in MATLAB or in Excel or in your choice of software) and a final comprehensive take-home project.
 Students will have unrestricted access to the WRDS database of financial data for working on the assignments and test.

-Course Prerequisites: Finance/Economics at the level of FINC 460-0.
-Knowledge of the prerequisite courses is necessary to succeed in this class.
-But hard-working well-motivated students may request waiver from the prerequisite courses by contacting the instructor via e-mail.
+- Prerequisites: Finance/Economics at the level of FINC 460-0.
+Knowledge of the prerequisite courses is necessary to succeed in this class, but hard-working well-motivated students may request waiver from the prerequisite courses by contacting the instructor via e-mail.

 There are no sections matching your search criteria.
 Please search again with different criteria or contact the Kellogg School registrar for more information.